kyle-mwnz/apistds-docusaurus/docs/api-design-development/FHIR APIs/example.md

 ---
-sidebar_position: 1
+sidebar_position: 2
 ---

-# Congratulations!
+# FHIR!

-You have just learned the **basics of Docusaurus** and made some changes to the **initial template**.

-I am now editing a new version.
+This could be a FHIR page.